marc-1212/my_printf/README.md

-recreation of the popular printf with the followed flags:
+Recreation of the popular printf with the followed flags: